martehvi/codepub-container-workshop/03-load-balancer/README.md

 # Part 3: Add a Load Balancer

-Even though the static backend did not provide a very useful recipe we should adapt our application to accomodate for the users that (for some unknown reason) would want to still use the old Backend.
+Even though the static backend did not provide a very useful recipe we should adapt our application to accomodate for the users that would want to still use the old Backend.
+Since, as you probably noticed, the OpenAI backend is not the fastest to respond (takes around 20 seconds...), also the API key has limitations and might be used up.

 In this final task, we will therefore extend our Docker Compose configuration to include both the static and the OpenAI backend services.
 To distribute traffic between the two backends we will add another service, a _Proxy Server_.